Harrison Dogole

 Saul Harrison "Sonny" Dogole (16 January 1922 – 13 December 1999) was a business executive.

-Career

 Dogole was president of Globe Security Systems, in Philadelphia.
 Globe was a major private detective agency in the United States.

 He was a heavy contributor to the Hubert Humphrey campaign, and because of fears that he would use his company to investigate Richard M. Nixon, as a result, he was placed on Nixon's Enemies List.

-Personal life

 Dogole retired in 1989 and died in Wellington, Florida.